tshepang/blog-movies/content/movies/2012 movie review.rst

 It is a pity that this year lacks any excellent movies, never mind a masterpiece.
-This makes `last year`_, which was a great year, by far better, and this among the worst.
+This makes `last year`_ far better and this among the worst.
 This does not mean there was nothing to celebrate of course.

 visuals
 -------